Your Guide to Eyeglasses

 If you need a new look, nothing will help you see the world in a whole new light as easily as a temporary switch to sapphire blue, honey gold or emerald green eyes!

-- Polarized lenses are very popular among drivers and fisherman.
+Polarized LensesThese are very popular among car drivers, fisherman and golfers.
 Polarized lenses reduce glare on horizontal surfaces—so much so that they allow fisherman to see past reflections on the water’s surface, and look directly into the water.